dkelosky/java-jni/README.md

 #### Misc Notes

+* **Note0**
+  * be sure to consitently use the same version of Java for all steps (i.e. same release number and only 31 OR 64-bit) .
 * **Note1**
   * these steps are optional since the HelloWorld.h and HelloWorld.c source are contained in this sample.
 * **Note2**
-  * You could alternatively use the C_INCLUDE_PATH variable to specifiy JDK or other C include heads instead of using the "gcc -I" include options
+  * you could alternatively use the C_INCLUDE_PATH variable to specifiy JDK or other C include heads instead of using the "gcc -I" include options
 * **Makefile**
   * the makefile uses -Wall to turn on most warnings and -Werror to make warnings errors (and fail the compilation)